Are Kind bars healthy?

-But… does that mean this KIND bar marketed as low on the glycemic index is safe to eat?
+But does that mean this so-called low glycemic Kind bar is safe to eat?

 Again, not so fast.

-You would never think to do that yet that’s exactly what you’re getting with this bar.
+Imagine, for a second, eating a straight teaspoon of sugar.
+You would never think to do that, yet that’s what you’re getting with this bar.

 Now think about what a teaspoon of sugar does to your blood glucose levels.

-That’s why manufacturers commonly add chicory root fiber to their bars; it’s a low-cost way to bulk up their bar’s fiber count while adding some calorie-free flavor too.
+That’s why manufacturers commonly add chicory root fiber to their bars — it’s a low-cost way to bulk up their bar’s fiber count while adding some calorie-free flavor.

-Since it’s technically a prebiotic fiber, meaning the bacteria in your gut is able to feed, or ferment, on it, it may also give off gas as a byproduct of this totally natural process.
+Here’s the downside: Since it’s technically a prebiotic fiber, meaning the bacteria in your gut can feed — or ferment — on it, it may also give off gas as a byproduct of this natural process.

-That’s why both large and small does of inulin or chicory root fiber may cause:
+That’s why both large and small does of chicory root fiber may cause:

 - Gas and flatulence